Federal Council (Switzerland)

-The Federal Council is the executive body of the federal government of the Swiss Confederation and serves as the collective head of state and government of Switzerland.
-It meets in the west wing of the Federal Palace in Bern.
+The Federal Council is the federal cabinet of the Swiss Confederation.
+Its seven members also serve as the collective head of state and government of Switzerland.
+Since World War II, the Federal Council is by convention a permanent grand coalition government composed of representatives of the country's major parties and language regions.

 While the entire Federal Council is responsible for leading the federal administration of Switzerland, each Councillor heads one of the seven federal executive departments.
-The position of President of the Swiss Confederation rotates among the seven Councillors on a yearly basis, with one year's Vice President of Switzerland becoming the next year's President of Switzerland.
-Alain Berset has been the incumbent officeholder since 1 January 2023.
+The president of the Swiss Confederation chairs the council, but exercises no particular authority; rather, the position is one of a first among equals and rotates among the seven Councillors annually.